Artificial intelligence in fertility treatment is the future

 State-of-the-art fertility care

-While additional validation with larger data sets is still ongoing, we believe that AI is a useful prescreening tool that will allow us to identify and genetically test only those embryos that have a low likelihood of having genetic defects, lowering the overall cost of IVF for patients.
+Additional validation with larger data sets is still ongoing.
+However, we believe that AI is a useful prescreening tool that will allow us to identify and genetically test only those embryos that have a low likelihood of having genetic defects, lowering the overall cost of IVF for patients.

 Contact our Austin fertility center to take advantage of the very latest technology to increase your chances of IVF success.